vega/altair/README.md

 We welcome any input, feedback, bug reports, and contributions via [Altair's GitHub Repository](http://github.com/ellisonbg/altair/).
 In particular, we would welcome companion efforts from other graphics libraries to render the Vega-Lite specifications output by Altair.
 We see this portion of the effort as much bigger than Altair itself: the Vega and Vega-Lite specifications are perhaps the best existing candidates for a principled *lingua franca* of data visualization.

+## Whence Altair?

+Altair is the [brightest star](https://en.wikipedia.org/wiki/Altair) in the constellation Aquila, and along with Deneb and Vega forms the northern-hemisphere asterism known as the [Summer Triangle](https://en.wikipedia.org/wiki/Summer_Triangle).